Baxos: Backing off for Robust and Efficient Consensus: Evaluation

 \subsection{DDoS Performance}

 This experiment evaluates the performance of \sys under adversarial DDoS conditions.
 The attacker coordinates the attack by adaptively choosing the leader node and attacking it.
 In Multi-Paxos and Raft, the attacker targets the leader replica and dynamically adjusts the attack by following the current leader upon each view change.
-In \sys and Mencius, there is no designated leader and the attacker chooses an arbitrary replica to attack.
-We experiment with two types of delayed view change attacks: (1) a \textit{delay attack}, where the adversary increases the transmission delay of a single replica to any destination and (2) a \textit{packet loss attack}, where the adversary drops a fraction of egress packets of a single replica to all destinations.
+In \sys, there is no designated leader and the attacker chooses an arbitrary replica to attack.
+We experiment with two types of delayed view change attacks: (1) a \textit{delay attack}, where the adversary increases the transmission delay of a single replica to all destinations and (2) a \textit{packet loss attack}, where the adversary drops a fraction of egress packets of a single replica to all destinations.
 We used our micro benchmarks for this experiment.

 We observed the same throughput and median latency variation over time for both delay attack and the packet loss attack.
-Due to space considerations we only show the delay attack results.
-Figure~\ref{fig:attack_graph} compares the throughput and median latency of \sys under delay attack.
-We first present an overview of the throughput under DDoS attack experiments in this paragraph and then explain each observation in detail in subsequent paragraphs.
-We first observe that during the first 10s of the experiment when there is no attack, all four consensus protocols progress at the speed of the network (the best case performance).
-Second, we observe that the throughput of Multi-Paxos, Raft and Mencius falls below 7,500 (with 3,500 as the average calculated over the attack time period), while Baxos delivers an average throughput of 10,000 requests per second, calculated over the attack time.
-Fourth, we observe that after 40s (when the attack stops), all four consensus algorithms eventually progress at the speed of the network (best case performance).
+Hence, we only show the delay attack results. ~\Cref{fig:attack_graph} compares the throughput and median latency of \sys under delay attack.

+We first observe that during the first 10s of the experiment when there is no attack, all three consensus protocols progress at the speed of the network (the best case performance).
+Second, we observe that the throughput of Multi-Paxos, and Raft falls below 3,500 req/s on average, while Baxos delivers an average throughput of 8,000 requests per second, calculated over the attack time.
+Fourth, we observe that after 40s (when the attack stops), all consensus algorithms eventually progress at the speed of the network.